-We are On With Life, a non-profit organization and a Midwest leader in brain injury rehabilitation.
-We began as the dream of a dedicated, passionate group of survivors and their families, faced with the challenge of rebuilding lives shattered by brain injury.
+On With Life began as the dream of a dedicated and passionate group of survivors and their families, faced with the challenge of rebuilding lives shattered by brain injury.
 They envisioned a program that would provide rehabilitation services to persons living with brain injury.

-Since opening in 1991, we have served more than 3,000 individuals and their families.
-Our goal at On With Life is to exceed the expectations of persons served and their families.
-We believe our extensive rehabilitation services, combined with specialized expertise in brain injury rehabilitation, offer individuals the optimal opportunity to achieve their goals.
+Since opening in 1991, On With Life has served more than 5,000 individuals and their families through our continuum of specialty services.
+Our extensive rehabilitation services, combined with specialized expertise in neuro rehabilitation, make On With Life a world-class rehabilitation program.